openppg/eppg-controller/README.md

 ### Flash the OpenPPG Code

 1. First make sure the code compiles by hitting the check button in the top right name "Verify"
-2. Connect the controller to your computer by using the USB mini port on the bottom of the controller
+2. Connect the controller to your computer by using the micro USB port on the bottom of the controller
 3. Select the proper port (Tools -> Port).
 It should show up as something like `COM5 (Arduino/Genuino Zero (Native USB port))` or `/dev/cu.usbmodem14201`
 4. Select the proper board (Tools -> Board -> Arduino/Genuino Zero (Native USB Port)).
 5. Click the right arrow in the top right named "Upload"